friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

 ### Card Configuration

-See [GitHub page](https://github.com/friedrich-de/Basic-Mining-Deck) for the recommended Yomichan fields/templates.
+See [GitHub page](https://github.com/friedrich-de/Basic-Mining-Deck) for the recommended Yomichan/Yomitan fields/templates.

 ---

 ## Result

-You can now very easily create basic word cards by hovering over a word with Yomichan and pressing the + button.
+You can now very easily create basic word cards by hovering over a word with Yomitan and pressing the + button.
 If pitch accent information is available it will also be present.